-Here we will learn what is vacuum command in SQLite and how to use SQLite Vacuum statement to clear unused memory space from database to improve performance with example.
+Here we will learn what is vacuum command in SQLite and how to use SQLite Vacuum statement to clear unused memory space from the database to improve performance with example.

-Generally in SQLite when we drop database objects like TABLES, TRIGGERS, VIEWS, functions, etc. it will free the space but reserve that space for future.
-So as a result, the size of database will not get changed and the size of databases will grow for further if we perform any other operations.
+Generally in SQLite when we drop database objects like TABLES, TRIGGERS, VIEWS, functions, etc. it will free the space but reserve that space for the future.
+So as a result, the size of the database will not get changed and the size of databases will grow for further if we perform any other operations.

 So to solve all the above stated problems SQLite offers command called VACUUM.
 The SQLite VACUUM command will remove the obsolete data by defragmenting the database structure.
 It will rebuild the database content by rewriting all the tables content into a new database file.
 This process will free all unused space and ensure that all the tables and indexes are stored contiguously.

 The VACUUM command will not change the content of database and reset the rowid values in case if we use any unaliased rowid.
 If we use INTEGER PRIMARY KEY column, the VACUUM does not change values of that column.